 And the other thing i'm always a bit worried about is the fact that one should not have too many manipulations in a short time, because they told me that is working against it.
 You must let the body rest again, if you go too often there is a chance the bones go back into the old position quicker.
 Is there any truth in that?
 Well, those were my concerns regarding the chiropractor.

 I see my Chiropractor regularly, maybe once per 3 months, and I go to the gym 2 of 3 times a week and try to keep my neck in the right position.

 Patient S, New Haven:

 I saw a chiropractor over the summer in June of 2009.
 I had pain in my neck and in my mid back.
-He adjustments over the course of several weeks, some with heavy force.
+He adjusted my spine over the course of several weeks, some with heavy force.
 After some of my appointments I noticed tenderness in my sternum, something I'd never felt before.

 He said it might just be muscle related.
 I stopped seeing him as I felt he was a lousy listener and kind of arrogant.
 It is now January and I still have the pain in my sternum.
 Should I see a chiropractor?
 And if so, what should I look for so as to avoid further injury?

 People are often worried that they are over–reacting.
 They wonder what the doctor must think of a person who comes to the office with that symptom.
 This is especially true of parents bringing their children in.
 Nobody wants to be "that mother that over-reacts to everything."